joaoev/pokedex-simple/README.md

 ---

-Feito com ♥ by joaoalvesxp
+Feito com ♥ by joaoev